-Delhi is the beginning or end of many trips in India, and for the first time visitor it can seem confronting and overwhelming.
-After a few hours in India’s capital city you soon settle in and realise that Delhi is one of Asia’s most eclectic, frenetic and magnificent cities with many cultural and historical layers.
-It’s brimming with glorious temples, stately colonial buildings and sparkling modern architecture that competes with many of the world’s great cities.
-Delhi’s multidimensional nature makes for a great two or three day stop; allowing you to dip into both colourful Old Delhi and the more orderly New Delhi.
+Delhi forms the beginning or end of many trips to India.
+On first impressions, it can seem overwhelming but after a few hours in India’s capital city you will soon settle in and realise that Delhi is one of Asia’s most eclectic, frenetic and magnificent cities with many cultural and historical layers.
+Brimming with glorious temples, stately colonial buildings and sparkling modern architecture, Delhi’s multidimensional nature makes for a great two or three day stop allowing you to dip into both colourful Old Delhi and the more orderly New Delhi.